-This Cleantech Commons community of clean, green, low- & zero-carbon and negative-emission energy, environment and climate technology researchers, innovators & entrepreneurs will be co-located with the academic & research expertise of Trent University and supported by value-adding business support, commercialization, mentorship & incubation/ acceleration services.
+The Cleantech Commons community of clean, green, low- & zero-carbon, negative-emission, and sustainable energy, environment and climate technology researchers, innovators & entrepreneurs is co-located with the academic & research expertise of Trent University and supported by on-site value-adding business support, commercialization, mentorship, and incubation/ acceleration services.

 Connected multi-stakeholder clusters like ours are important for developing both new & existing companies through innovation.
 Clustering is a recognized strategy for strengthening and consolidating companies and their ecosystems through interconnectedness, competition, collaboration, and cooperation.

 Throughout history, geographic-based clusters have been key facilitators of knowledge transmission and catalysts for innovation